 Whether you are one who frequently goes out into the sun for work or leisure, or one who is often exposed to radioactive materials, it is best you get your skin checked!
 Don’t let this silent killer be the end to your bright days ahead.

-Head down for a consultation at any of these 7 best clinics in Singapore for an early skin cancer screening check.
-While you’re at it, you can get specialists’ preventive measures to be less prone to getting skin cancer.
+Head down for a consultation at any one of these 6 best clinics in Singapore for an early skin cancer screening check.
+While you’re at it, you can read up on preventive measures to be less prone to getting skin cancer.